ahundt/cis/INSTALL.md

     ccmake ..

-We also suggest the following flags:
+We also suggest the following CMake flags, defined with -DFLAG=ON:

  BUILD_DOCUMENTATION              ON
  BUILD_EXAMPLE                    OFF